Homopatrol/bad-dockerfile/README.md

 Image available here: https://hub.docker.com/r/imiell/bad-dockerfile

-But note that it's insecure!
+But note that it's insecure!!

 How to